joycefax/joycefax/README.md

-- 👋 Hi, I’m @joycefan
+- 👋 Hi, I’m @joyce Fritts
 - 👀 I’m interested in outdoor adventures, crossfit and learning.
 - 🌱 I’m currently learning lunix and Network+
 - 💞️ I’m looking for the job in IT field